-4. New accounting standards issued during the year not yet effective
+3. New accounting standards not yet effective

-The Federation of Accounting Professions issued the following new/revised accounting standards that are effective for fiscal years beginning on or after 1 January 2013.
+The Federation of Accounting Professions issued the followings new/revised accounting standards that are effective for fiscal years beginning on or after 1 January 2013.

-Accounting standards: Subject TAS 12 Income Taxes TAS 20 (revised 2009) Accounting for Government Grants and Disclosure of Government Assistance TAS 21 (revised 2009) The Effects of Changes in Foreign Exchange Rates Accounting Standard Interpretations: Subject SIC 10 Government Assistance - No Specific Relation to Operating Activities SIC 21 Income Taxes - Recovery of Revalued Non-Depreciable Assets SIC 25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders
+Accounting standards: Subject TAS 12 Income Taxes TAS 20 (revised 2009) Accounting for Government Grants and Disclosure of Government Assistance TAS 21 (revised 2009) The Effects of Changes in Foreign Exchange Rates Financial Reporting Standards: TFRS 8 Operating Segments Accounting Standard Interpretations: SIC 10 Government Assistance - No Specific Relation to Operating Activities SIC 21 Income Taxes - Recovery of Revalued Non-Depreciable Assets SIC 25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders

-The Company's management believes that these accounting standards will not have any significant impact on the financial statements for the year when they are initially applied, except for the following accounting standards.
+The Company's management believes that these accounting standards will not have any significant impact on the Financial Statements for the year when they are initially applied, except for the following accounting standards.